 In 2017, New Mexico established the Bioscience Authority to foster local industry development.

-In 2017, footprints were discovered in New Mexico suggesting that humans may have been present in the region as long ago as 21,000–23,000 BC.
+In 2017, footprints discovered in New Mexico suggested that humans may have been present in the region as long ago as 21,000–23,000 BC.

-In 2017, nearly 30% of New Mexico's children were in poverty, which is 40% higher than the national average.
+In 2017, nearly 30% of New Mexico's children were in poverty, 40% higher than the national average.

-Since 2017, the state has seen a steady rise in the number of annual visitors.
+Since 2017, New Mexico has seen a steady rise in the number of annual visitors.

 In 2018, Republican Herrell narrowly lost to Democrat Xochitl Torres Small in New Mexico's Second Congressional District.